d3lta-v/SSTuino/docs/tutorials/Sec1/electronicBasics.md

 Therefore, before giving up on your design, maybe consider:

 * Refering to your component manual.
 They will include essential infomation about the properties of the component
 * Google the issue.
-Usually people would have posted this issue online in places like forums (StackOverflow, Arduino forum etc.)
+Usually people would have posted this issue online in places like forums (StackOverflow, Arduino forum, Reddit etc.)
 * Ask around about that issue.
 You can also post your questions in the appropriate channels, and if the question is good, others can learn from the issues that you faced!

 If you would like to know more about: